loicdtx/lsru/README.md

 *Interface to ESPA API for Landsat surface reflectance data ordering*

 Before, downloading Landsat surface reflectance data for a given area meant:
-- Manually query the sceneIDs on Earth Explorer
+- Manually querying the sceneIDs on Earth Explorer
 - Saving these lists of sceneIDs to text files
 - Manually uploading these files to ESPA to place the order
 - Downloading the processed data with a download manager